 The following is a list of 72 easy ways to save money on your next interstate move.
-Of course many of this tips are also helpful when moving to locally to such places as Boston or Washington DC.
+Of course many of these tips are also helpful when moving to locally to places such as Boston, Philadelphia, Washington DC, or Austin.
 This is also available as a PDF download here.

 Relocating is hard.
 Saving money is easy.

 Wheaton World Wide Moving and Olympia Moving and Storage make it easy to move your life.

 It doesn’t matter whether you’re moving into a five-story mansion or an apartment on the fifth floor, relocation

 comes with more than its share of expense.
 Extra costs are the last thing you need — on top of the stress and